The Child & Youth Health Network was initiated to support the communities of southern Vancouver Island and the south Gulf Islands.

 Formed in 2014, the Child and Youth Health Network (C&YHN) came together as a multi-stakeholder collaborative composed of community organizations, municipal and provincial representatives, the Capital Regional District, and Island Health.
-The C&YHN merged out of extensive discussion and consultations with service delivery organizations, health practitioners, front-line staff working with children and youth, systems leaders, parents, children and youth who voiced the critical need for a comprehensive approach to the health and well-being of children and youth.
-Coming together as a large multi-sectoral initiative the Network aims to improve health outcomes for children and youth in the capital regional district of British Columbia.
-The C&YHN advocates for communities supporting healthy kids, growing into healthy adults, raising healthy kids.
+The C&YHN emerged as a response to the need for a comprehensive and aligned approach to the health and well-being of children and youth in our region behind the shared vision of communities supporting healthy kids, growing into healthy adults, raising healthy kids.

 VISION: Communities supporting healthy kids, growing into healthy adults, raising healthy kids.